antarctica/PolarRoute/docs/html/_sources/sections/Installation.rst.txt

 Installation
 ************

 In this section we will outline the necessary steps for installing the PolarRoute software package.
+Any installation of PolarRoute will also include `MeshiPhi <https://github.com/antarctica/MeshiPhi>`_; a package designed to discretise the world from heterogeneous data sources (follow link for more details and docs).
 PolarRoute requires a pre-existing installation of Python 3.8 or higher.

 Installing PolarRoute
 #####################